-As you'll probably guess from the name, MacSentry claims to be a VPN with software optimised for your Mac.
-But that's not as restrictive as it seems, and the website explains that the service also works on Windows, Linux, iPads, iPhones and Android devices.
+As you'll probably guess from the name, MacSentry is a VPN targeted very much at Mac, iPhone and iPad users.
+But that's not as restrictive as it seems, because the service can also be manually set up on Windows, Linux, Android and other devices.

 - Want to try MacSentry?
 Check out the website here

-The one bonus feature it does highlight is the collection of tools Mac users get with their subscription: a network connection monitor, drive clean-up tool and battery status app.
+Mac users also get a small bonus in the shape of three free system tools: a network connection monitor, drive clean-up tool and battery status app.

 Prices are a little below average.
 A one-year subscription costs $3.58 (£2.85) a month, billed annually.
 Six months are reasonably priced at $5 (£4) a month, and monthly billing can be yours for $10 (£8).
 PayPal, credit cards and Bitcoin are supported for payment.

 There's no free product or trial, unfortunately, but MacSentry does state that "if you are not 100% satisfied with our service within 7 days we will give you a full refund."
 There's no sign of sneaky clauses like ‘as long as you've not transferred more than 100MB data’, so you should have plenty of opportunity to test the service.

 MacSentry's website has a clear "no logging" statement on its front page, but experience has taught us that you can’t always take this at face value.
 We decided to dig deeper.

 The single-page FAQ is emphatic, but just as lacking in detail: "we do not store any logs whatsoever".